 You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, and has also taken a basic food hygiene course.
 Those who are busy during shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and café vases freshly maintained, organising fundraising activities, taking a role on the shop committee, or even cooking winter soups for the café.

-Next year (2019) will be our third year producing a Chiddingly Calendar featuring stunning photos taken in and around the village by local photographers, both amateur and professional, with all proceeds helping our community shop & cafe stay afloat, especially during the quieter winter months.
+This year (2019) is our third year producing a Chiddingly Calendar featuring stunning photos taken in and around the village by local photographers, both amateur and professional, with all proceeds helping our community shop & cafe stay afloat, especially during the quieter winter months.